Penny (United States coin)

+In the early 2010s, the price of metal used to make pennies rose to a noticeable cost to the Mint which peaked at more than 2¢, a negative seigniorage, for the 1¢ face-value coin.
+This pushed the Mint to again look for alternative metals for the coin.
+Due to inflation, a single penny has lost virtually all its purchasing power.
+Debate mounted about eliminating the coin, which was viewed as a burden to businesses, banks, government (especially mints) and the public in general; one survey found that two percent of Americans throw pennies in the trash.
+In 2025, the Mint halted the production of pennies for circulation, largely due to cost.
+The penny has not been eliminated, as only an act of Congress can abolish a currency.
+The penny continues to circulate and remains legal tender, and is still minted for collectors and historic purposes.

 History of composition

 The composition of the penny has varied over time:

 The isotope composition of early coins spanning the period 1828 to 1843 reflects the copper from Cornish ores from England, while coins after 1850 reflect the Keweenaw Peninsula, Michigan ores, a finding consistent with historical records.

 In 1943, at the peak of World War II, zinc-coated steel cents were made for a short time because of war demands for copper.
 A few copper cents from 1943 were produced from 1942 planchets remaining in the bins.
 Similarly, some 1944 steel cents have been confirmed.
 From 1944 to 1946, salvaged ammunition shells made their way into the minting process, and it was not uncommon to see coins featuring streaks of brass or having a considerably darker finish than other issues.

 During the early 1970s, the price of copper rose to the point where the cent contained almost one cent's worth of copper.
 This led the Mint to test alternative metals, including aluminum and bronze-clad steel.
 Aluminum was chosen, and over 1.5 million samples of the 1974 aluminum cent were struck before ultimately being rejected.

 The cent's composition was changed in 1982 because the value of the copper in the coin started to rise above one cent.
 Some 1982 cents used the 97.5% zinc composition, while others used the 95% copper composition.
-With the exception of 2009 bicentennial cents minted specifically for collectors, United States cents minted after 1982 have been zinc with copper plating.
-The bronze and copper cents can be distinguished from the newer zinc cents by dropping the coins on a solid surface, or by flipping them in the air with your thumb.
+United States cents minted after 1982 have been zinc with copper plating.
+The bronze and copper cents can be distinguished from the newer zinc cents by dropping the coins on a solid surface, or by flipping them in the air with one's thumb.
 The predominantly zinc coins make a lower-pitched "clunk" when hitting the surface, and make no sound when flipped in the air; while the copper coins produce a higher-pitched ringing sound.
 In addition, a full 50-cent roll of pre-1982/3 coins weighs 5.4 oz compared to a post-1982–83 roll which weighs 4.4 oz.